Sjögren's disease: Research

-Research into multifactorial autoimmune diseases such as SS focuses on expanding the knowledge surrounding the disorder, improving diagnostic tools and finding ways to prevent, manage and cure the disorder.
+Research into multifactorial autoimmune diseases such as Sjögren’s focuses on expanding the knowledge surrounding the disorder, improving diagnostic tools, and finding ways to prevent, manage, and cure the disorder.
 The United Kingdom Primary Sjögren's Syndrome Registry, a tissue biobank of samples taken for research, supported by the Medical Research Council, UK, was established in 2010.
-It supports clinical trials and genetic studies of Sjögren's syndrome and is open to those wishing to participate in research studies and to researchers studying the disease.
+It supports clinical trials and genetic studies of Sjögren's and is open to those wishing to participate in research studies and to researchers studying the disease.

 As with other autoimmune diseases, susceptibility to Sjögren's disease is greatly influenced by the human leukocyte antigen.
 DQA1*05:01, DQB1*02:01, and DRB1*03:01 alleles were identified as risk factors, while DQA1*02:01, DQA1*03:01 and DQB1*05:01 alleles were found to be protective factors for the disease.
 The relationship between alleles and specific race was also established.
-HLA-DQ2 and HLA-B8 are generally found in Caucasian patients, while HLA-DR5 is related to Greek and Israeli patients.
+HLA-DQ2 and HLA-B8 are generally found in Caucasian patients.
+HLA-DR5 is related to Greek and Israeli patients.
 Multiple genome-wide association scans may be conducted in the future to identify key risk variants.

 Viruses that have been associated with Sjögren's disease include human T-lymphotropic virus type 1 (HTLV-1), Epstein-Barr virus (EBV), human immunodeficiency virus (HIV), hepatitis delta virus (HDV) and hepatitis C virus (HCV).

 Some research has shown that deficiencies of vitamin A and vitamin D are associated with the disease.
 Vitamin D deficiency was found to be related to neurological manifestations and the presence of lymphoma among patients.
 Vitamin A levels were inversely associated with extraglandular manifestations of the disease.

 Saliva is a potential diagnostic tool for Sjögren's disease because the salivary component is changed after the onset of the disease.
 With the new miniaturization technology, called lab on a chip, the diagnosis can be more convenient.

 Concerning therapeutics, multiple monoclonal antibodies were under investigation in 2007.
 The most promising seemed to be the anti-CD20 rituximab and the anti-CD22 epratuzumab, while the anti-TNF-α and IFN-α seemed less effective.

 In 2014, the Sjögren's Foundation (previously the Sjögren's Syndrome Foundation) announced a five-year goal to halve the disease's average time to diagnosis.

+As of 2026, several investigational therapies were in late-stage clinical development for Sjögren's disease.
+In January 2026, the FDA granted ianalumab Breakthrough Therapy designation for Sjögren's disease.
+Other agents in phase III development include telitacicept and dazodalibep.